01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day1.md

 ---

-# Exercice 5: Split, concatenate, reshape arrays
+# Exercise 5: Split, concatenate, reshape arrays

 The goal of this exercise is to learn to concatenate and reshape arrays.